The Adventures of Batman: Episodes

+It Takes Two to Make a Team: The Joker, the Penguin, and the Riddler are after an Inca treasure map.
+They plan to break up the Dynamic Duo by making Robin jealous of Batgirl.
+Opera Buffa: The Joker seemingly traps Batman and Robin, but is haunted by their apparent ghosts when he tries to steal a valuable tiara at an opera.

 Popular culture

 The original villain Simon the Pieman makes a cameo appearance alongside Sweet Tooth in the Batman: The Brave and the Bold episode "A Bat Divided".

 Home media

 In 1985, Warner Home Video released five selected episodes of the series on VHS in the "Super Powers" video collection along with Aquaman, Superboy and Superman.

 In 1993, in Australia only, Warner Home Video released a four-volume VHS collection with four stories per volume.

 In 2008, episodes were released as digital downloads on iTunes, and streaming on Amazon Video.

 In June 2014, Warner Home Video (via DC Entertainment) released all 34 original, uncut broadcast episodes on DVD in Region 1 in a 2-disc set entitled The Adventures of Batman.

 In September 2021, the show was available on HBO Max in Latin America, in celebration for Batman Day.

 Warner Bros.
 Home Entertainment released the series on Blu-ray on February 28, 2023.